shawnzaru/arxiv-download/README.md

 ```
 aws configure --profile YOUR_PROFILE_NAME
 ```
 and enter your aws credentials.
+This only needs to be configured once.

 ### Data Structure
  arxiv_download